orichalque/san-mqtt-clients/README.md

 `java -jar client.jar -s tcp://localhost -p 1883 -id actuator01 -t topic01 0 --actuator`

 This creates an actuator, that listens to the given topic.

+`client.jar` refers to the jar with dependencies produced in the target folder, after a maven build.